mullvad/mullvadvpn-app/docs/security.md

 This management interface can be reached by any process running on the device.
 Locally running malicious programs are outside of the app's threat model.

-The service transitions to the [disconnected] state before exiting (i.e., normally when the OS is being shut down).
-In general, the last firewall policy is maintained when the service exits, and lost upon a reboot (except on Windows, see below).
-In other words, if the "Always require VPN" option is enabled, the blocking policy will be left intact when the daemon service stops.
+The `mullvad-daemon` transition to the [disconnected] state before exiting.
+To limit leaks during computer shutdown, it will maintain the blocking firewall rules upon exit in the following scenarios:
+- _Always require VPN_ is enabled
+- A user didn't explicitly request for the `mullvad-daemon` to be shut down and either or both of the following are true
+    - The daemon is currently in one of the blocking states ([connected], [connecting], or [error])
+    - _auto-connect_ is enabled

-Otherwise, the system firewall will be reset to its original state.
+In other cases, when the daemon process stops normally, firewall rules will be removed.

 ### Windows